gdsec-test/threat-api/docs/development/local-setup.md

 #### Develop and debug:
 See [Lambda-run](../../tools/README.md) in `tools/README.md`
+Run `./go-test.sh` script in root folder to go through all unit-tests If script runs with directory path as extra parameter, (`./go-test.sh <dir>`) it will switch to this directory and runs only inside it, so no other Go code runs and can be used for faster unit-testing only your code

 #### Go:
 All your codes are written to run on lambdas.Different ways to test the Lambda code in local: